DarshanaUOP/gallery-node/README.md

 ### Filtering & Sorting
 - **Sort** — Newest First / Oldest First (by modified date, falling back to created) / Name; sorting is server-side so all records are sorted correctly regardless of which page has loaded
+- **Group by — All / Years / Months** — chips in the filter bar, available in **All Photos** and **Hidden** (not in albums or Map). *Years* shows one stack card per year; clicking a year drills into that year's *Months*, in the same stack-card style.
+A *Months* chip is also available directly, showing month stacks across every year.
+Each stack card shows the year/month label, the photo count, and up to 4 recent thumbnails fanned like a deck — server-computed via `/api/media/groups`, so only those preview thumbnails are fetched, never the full bucket.
+Clicking a month card opens its photos in the normal lazily-loaded flat grid, scoped to that month; a breadcrumb (`‹ Years / 2024 / March 2024`) navigates back up.
+Items with no detectable date aren't shown in Years/Months (they're still visible under All)
 - **Filter dropdowns** — Format, Camera, Location; populated from the full database on load via dedicated indexed API endpoints, not from the currently loaded page
 - **Date range filter** — From/To date pickers in the filter bar restrict results to media dated within the selected (inclusive) range; ✕ clears it
 - **Search** — full-text across filename, camera make/model, and date